zaynrashid07/Weather-Bot/weekly-weather-bot-guide.md

 1. Go to **https://api.slack.com/apps** in your browser and sign in with your Slack account if prompted.
 2. Click **Create New App** (top right).
 3. Choose **From scratch**.
-4. Enter an **App Name** — something like "Weather Bot" is fine, this is just the display name recipients will see.
+4. Enter an **App Name** — something like "Weather Bot" is fine, this is just the display name that will post in the channel.
 5. Under **Pick a workspace to develop your app in**, select your workspace, then click **Create App**.
 6. You'll land on the app's **Basic Information** page.
 In the left sidebar, click **OAuth & Permissions**.
 7. Scroll down to the **Scopes** section, then **Bot Token Scopes**.
-Click **Add an OAuth Scope** and add each of these three, one at a time:
+Click **Add an OAuth Scope** and add:
-   - `chat:write` — lets the bot send messages.
-   - `im:write` — lets the bot open a direct-message conversation with a user (required before it can DM someone it hasn't talked to before).
+   - `chat:write` — lets the bot post messages into channels it's a member of.
-   - `users:read.email` — lets the bot look up a person's Slack user ID from their email address, which is how the script matches `recipients.json` entries to real Slack accounts.
 8. Scroll back up to the top of the **OAuth & Permissions** page and click **Install to Workspace**.
-9. Slack will show a permissions review screen listing exactly what the bot can do (send messages, view basic user email addresses).
+9. Slack will show a permissions review screen listing exactly what the bot can do (post messages).
 Click **Allow**.
    - If you see a message that approval is required, someone with Slack admin rights will need to approve the app before you can continue — this is a workspace setting, not something you can bypass.
 10. After installing, you'll land back on **OAuth & Permissions**, now showing a **Bot User OAuth Token** starting with `xoxb-`.
 Click to copy it.
-11. Treat this token like a password: anyone holding it can send messages as the bot and read basic profile info.
+11. Treat this token like a password: anyone holding it can post messages as the bot.
 Don't paste it into chat messages, commit it to a public repo, or share it over email.
 It only needs to go into one place — the GitHub secret in Part 2.

 ### Option B: Faster setup using an app manifest

-Slack lets you skip steps 6–7 by creating the app from a manifest that pre-fills the scopes.
+Slack lets you skip steps 6–7 by creating the app from a manifest that pre-fills the scope.
 When creating the app, choose **From an app manifest** instead of **From scratch**, select your workspace, and paste this (YAML format):

 ```yaml
 display_information: